Chapter Forty One VI

-Inside any agency, whether the CIA, Secret Service or FBI (and whatever else is covered by the tattered, leaky umbrella called Homeland Security, like those friendly TSA agents who body search old ladies and children, or leave notes in your checked bags after they’ve fondled your stuff, or just pilfer your stuff and don’t leave a note…how would you know?) there are, allegedly, super secret operations, the usual ‘work of fiction’ covert, overt and pervert agents for whom no one took responsibility, blacks ops in the military, the under, under, under cover intelligence.
+Inside any agency, whether the CIA, Secret Service or FBI (and whatever else is covered by the tattered, leaky umbrella called Homeland Security, like those friendly TSA agents who body search old ladies and children, or leave notes in your checked bags after they’ve fondled your stuff, or just pilfer your stuff and don’t leave a note…how would you know?There are, allegedly, super secret operations, the usual ‘work of fiction’ covert, overt and pervert agents for whom no one took responsibility, black ops in the military, the under, under, under cover intelligence.

 You know, book and movie crap.

-That fact is, the adage still applies; two people can keep a secret, if one of them is dead and didn’t log on to anything, ever.
+That fact is, the adage still applies; two people can keep a secret if one of them is dead and didn’t log on to anything, ever.
 Hold your breath and count to one million if you think your life is private.
 Hell, someone spilled the beans on Osama.
 It took too long, the Pakistanis apparently couldn’t read his name on the mailbox, but the military eventually popped his ass, and now Osama sleeps with the fishes.

 Janah makes inquiries about Jackson, Friedrich and Smithson, Joséph.
 Via the Society hotline, she soon knows who, what, when, where and why.